BindPlane OP

 Verifying Data Flow

-BindPlane OP showing data flowing succesfully
+BindPlane OP showing data flowing successfully.

 From the above screenshot, we can see that telemetry is flowing through our pipeline.
-We can toggle between logs, metrics, and trace to validate we’re seeing all three signals.
+We can toggle between logs, metrics, and traces to validate we’re seeing all three signals.
 For a final validation, we could also check our destinations.
 I’ll skip that today, as it has been covered in several previous posts.

 Next Steps